isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_June.rst

 	java -Dconfig.file=google.conf -jar cromwell-32.jar run gcstats.wdl -i gcstats.inputs

-This command starts up a VM in the google cloud, runs the tasks in parallel, and writes the output to your bucket.
+This command starts up a VM in the Google cloud, runs the tasks in parallel, and writes the output to your bucket.
 The resulting directory 'cromwell-execution' looks like this: